Upper Eyelid Surgery

 At the time of your pre-operative consultation, your surgeon will provide you guidelines related to preparation.
 Your commitment to the surgeon’s advice will help ensure you achieve all your goals from this cosmetic procedure.

-Oculoplastic & reconstructive surgeon Dr. Tanya Khan provides safe and proven eye care procedures to patients in Austin, Dallas, Texas, and surrounding communities.
+Oculoplastic & reconstructive surgeon Dr. Tanya Khan provides safe and proven eye care procedures to patients in Plano, Dallas, Texas, and surrounding communities.